-Property, plant and equipment is often used in hostile environments and may be subject to accelerated depreciation.
+Property, plant and equipment are often used in hostile environments and may be subject to accelerated depreciation.
 Management considers the reasonableness of useful lives and whether known factors reduce or extend the lives of certain assets.
 This is accomplished by assessing the changing business conditions, examining the level of expenditures required for additional improvements, observing the patterns of gains or losses on disposition, and considering the various components of the assets.
+As at May 1, 2016, the estimated useful life of motor vehicles was changed from 3 to 5 years.
+This has had no material impact on the consolidated financial statements.